ghollies/Rising-Constellation-FAQ/content/en/docs/Agents/_index.md

 [Navarch](https://asylamba.com/public/media/files/sources/navarch-tetrarchy.png)
 [Erased](https://asylamba.com/public/media/files/sources/erased-cardan.png)

+ Each agent has a preferred skill and a second preferred.
+It has 47% chance to get a point in his first skill, 29% in the second skill and 6% in each other skills.

 ### How much do skills like knowledge wisdom and finance increase resource generation in the system?
 5% multiplier for each rank